 Co- Curricula: Captures the co-curricular activities in an institution per academic year and the highest level achieved.

-Teaching and learning material: Records and stores course materials and supplementary materials for students.
+Teaching and learning material: Records and stores course and supplementary materials for students.

 Emergency reporting: The NEMIS portal enables the school administration to collect data on any disaster that affects the facility.

-This module captures every detail starting from a learner’s enrollment, their performance and progression in the education system, and their transition from one level to another.
-The learner module has five sub-modules as follows:
+This module captures every detail, starting from a learner’s enrollment, performance, and progression in the education system and transition from one level to another.
+The learner module has five sub-modules, as follows:

 Unique Personal Identifier: This module enables the learner to input a birth certificate, ID number, or Alien number, where the system will auto-generate a UPI.

 Learner Registration: Captures contact details of the learner.